Barabasi-Lab/AI-Bind/README.md

 1. Download the docker file named "Predictions.dockerfile"
 2. On your terminal, move to the directory with the dockerfile and run : docker build -t aibindpred -f ./AIBind_Predict_v2.dockerfile ./
-3. To run the image as a container, run : docker run -it --gpus all --name aibindpredcontainer -p 8888:8888 aibindpred
+3. To run the image as a container: docker run -it --gpus all --name aibindpredcontainer -p 8888:8888 aibindpred

 	You may clone the git repository inside the container, or attach your local volume while running the container :